OkayAlright/MinNo/extras/making_MinNo.md

 The grammar produces a syntax object which is handled by the translator.

 ## The Translator: A Handler Model
-Like syntax pattern matching, Racket's syntax objects are highly specific to the crowd that is doing cutting edge language research using the platform.
-To maintain my sanity, I decided to roll my own template method instead.
+Like syntax rules [LINK], Racket's syntax objects are highly specific to the crowd that is doing cutting edge language research using the platform.
+To maintain my sanity, I decided to roll my own template-based method instead.
 Given MinNo's rather strict syntax, predicting the grammar that can be used at any point is a programs AST is fairly straight forward.

 #### Avoiding BNF Hell
-A a word of warning, this is that area where you start to understand terrible mistakes you made in constructing your grammar or defining your lexer.
-Those steps can be made to consume and use some pretty kludgy stuff.
-But if they consume kludge they will also produce it.
-A complicated AST makes for a complicated life.
+A word of warning, this is that area where you start to understand terrible mistakes you made in constructing your grammar or defining your lexer.
+Those steps can be made to consume and parse some pretty kludgy grammar structures.
+If they consume kludge they will also produce it.
+A complicated AST makes for a complicated project.
-It is worth the hours of revising your BNF grammar and lexer to save days of debugging here.
+It is worth the hours of revising your BNF grammar and lexer to save days of debugging further down the road.

 #### Handlers:
 The way I have decided to tackle MinNo's AST is to define a collection of handlers